Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Iterative Implementation and Numerical Examples

-The simulations presented in this section use open-source EEG/MEG spatial filtering framework available for download at \url{https://github.com/IS-UMK/supFunSim.git}.
-It has been also used to generate numerical simulations in \cite[Section VI]{Piotrowski2018s}.
+The simulations presented in this section use open-source EEG/MEG spatial filtering supFunSim toolbox available for download at \url{https://github.com/nikadon/supFunSim} \cite{Rykaczewski2020} to generate simulated EEG source signals and calculate EEG lead fields in order to obtain realistic simulated EEG electrode signals.
+This toolbox has been also used to generate numerical simulations in \cite[Section VI]{Piotrowski2018s} and the EEG signal in \cite{Kono2019}.
 We describe below the key properties of this framework relevant to simulations considered in this paper.

-Generation of time series in source space for bioelectrical activity of brains' cortical and subcortical regions is conducted using separate MVAR models (of order 6) for the active sources $\q_0$ and the biological background noise.
-We also add Gaussian uncorrelated noise to the time series in sensor space to obtain noise vector $\n$ measured at the sensors.
-Morever, the coefficient matrix of MVAR model used to generate $\q_0$ was multiplied by a non-diagonal mask matrix yielding correlated activity among active sources.
+Generation of time series in source space for bioelectrical activity of brains' cortical and subcortical regions is conducted using separate MVAR models (of order 6) for the active sources $\q_0$ and the biological background noise \cite{Rykaczewski2020}, see also \cite{Korzeniewska2003} for a similar approach.
+We add Gaussian uncorrelated noise to the time series in sensor space to model intrinsic sensor noise.
+Moreover, the coefficient matrix of MVAR model used to generate $\q_0$ was multiplied by a non-diagonal mask matrix yielding correlated activity among active sources.

-For solution of the forward problem, FieldTrip (FT) toolbox \cite{FieldTrip2011} was used for generation of volume conduction model (VCM) and leadfields.
+For solution of the forward problem, supFunSim uses the FieldTrip toolbox \cite{FieldTrip2011} for generation of the volume conduction model (VCM) needed to obtain EEG lead fields.
 For the results presented herein, we arbitrarily select: \begin{itemize} \item \emph{HydroCel Geodesic Sensor Net} utilizing 128 channels as EEG cap layout. \item Regions of interest (ROIs) corresponding to specific cortex patches, and whose geometry is reconstructed and parcellated from the detailed cortical surface by means of the Brainstorm toolbox \cite{Brainstorm2011}.
 We selected ROIs by their anatomical description in Destrieux and Desikan-Killiany atlases \cite{FreeSurferCortex2004,FreeSurferCortex2006}.
 Surface parcellation was prepared using freely available FreeSurfer Software Suite \cite{FreeSurfer1999} such that each ROI is comprised of a triangular mesh and fully characterized by its nodes, from which candidates for source position and orientation (orthogonal to the mesh) will be randomly drawn. \item Both thalami modeled jointly as a single triangulated mesh containing node candidates for a random selection of subcortical bioelectrical activity.
 Also here, the orientation of sources is chosen as orthogonal to the mesh surface. \end{itemize}